provos/planaieditor/README.md

 Then, open your web browser and navigate to `http://localhost:5001`.

+## Security Considerations

+> [!WARNING]
+> The PlanAI Editor backend executes Python code based on the graphs created or imported.
+It also exposes local HTTP (REST) and WebSocket APIs on `localhost:5001` (by default).
+While convenient for development and local use, be aware that other processes running on your machine could potentially interact with these APIs.
+Avoid running untrusted software simultaneously with the PlanAI Editor.

 ## Development

 This section is for developers who want to contribute to the PlanAI Editor or run it from the source code.